thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-04-21-nouf-aljowaysir-james-coupe-conclude-residencies.markdown

 On November 24th, Ellen gave a lecture, *Imagining the Unimaginable and Performing the Unthinkable*, at the [Baltan Laboratories](https://www.baltanlaboratories.org/) event [ICT meets the Arts: Douglas Rushkoff and Ellen Pearlman.](https://www.baltanlaboratories.org/events/ict-meets-the-arts)

 **Andrew McWilliams** and Synthetic Media resident **Nouf Aljowaysir** presented at the virtual [Rethink Italy](http://rethinkfestival.it/) Service Design Festival in June.
 The live-streamed discussion addressed a Service Design audience with ideas on how art-based technology research informs designers examining a changing social landscape over time.
-The event showcased cross-collaborative programs by ThoughtWorks Arts involving artists and technologists, and how those interactions drive questions about society, and harness technological innovation.
+The event showcased cross-collaborative programs by Thoughtworks Arts involving artists and technologists, and how those interactions drive questions about society, and harness technological innovation.

-## News from Past ThoughtWorks Arts Residents
+## News from Past Thoughtworks Arts Residents

 **Karen Palmer** was featured in the article [“I put the participant in the middle of the experience”: Karen Palmer on AI storytelling, by Goethe Institute DE](https://www.goethe.de/prj/k40/en/fil/put.html/).
-Karen was awarded an [Honorary Mention for the Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, AI video installation developed at ThoughtWorks Arts.
+Karen was awarded an [Honorary Mention for the Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, AI video installation developed at Thoughtworks Arts.
 Perception iO was also a part of the [Expo Starts Prize exhibition at Bozar in Brussels](https://rtbf.be/info/medias/detail_expo-starts-prize-a-bozar-art-et-science-s-associent-pour-penser-l-avenir?id=10593690), where art and science joined forces to think about the future.

 **Catie Cuan** wrote the recent article [*Dances With Robots*](https://www.cambridge.org/core/journals/the-drama-review/article/dances-with-robots/D226859287E21B672557309618A935AD) for [TDR Cambridge Core](https://www.cambridge.org/core/journals/the-drama-review), on her work with robotics and movement, "...revealing how dancing with robots may provoke a more interanimate everyday world."
-Catie was highlighted in an article by The New York Times, [Dances With Robots, and Other Tales From the Outer Limits](https://www.nytimes.com/2020/11/05/arts/dance/dance-and-artificial-intelligence.html), which spotlighted work developed at ThoughtWorks Arts.
+Catie was highlighted in an article by The New York Times, [Dances With Robots, and Other Tales From the Outer Limits](https://www.nytimes.com/2020/11/05/arts/dance/dance-and-artificial-intelligence.html), which spotlighted work developed at Thoughtworks Arts.
 Catie was also featured in the article, [Why Robots Need Choreographers by Dance Magazine](https://www.dancemagazine.com/catie-cuan-robots-2648562861.html?rebelltitem=1#rebelltitem1).

 **Moon Ribas** recently released [*Seismic Garment*](https://www.worthproject.eu/project/sense-of-nature/), a video of her performing in a soft robotics bodysuit that reacts every time there's seismic activity - triggering a response.
 Seismic Garment was made in collaboration with [Adriana Cabrera](https://www.instagram.com/adriana.cabrera.g/) and [Montserrat Ciges](https://www.instagram.com/tec_no_logica/), and was produced by [Worth](https://worthproject.eu).